-When a bottle of Bourbon goes bad, its distinct brown color fades.
-And when you pour it in a glass to taste, the satisfyingly sweet, spirited, and smoky flavor becomes dull.
+When a bottle of bourbon goes bad, its distinct brown color fades.
+And when you pour it into a glass to taste, the satisfyingly sweet, spirited, and smoky flavor becomes dull.

-In the unlikely event that you see any type of mold, chuck your Bourbon away!
+In the unlikely event that you see any type of mold, throw your bourbon away!

 What Happens When You Drink Bad Bourbon?